devenv/fuzzy-click/README.md

 Given a click root command `FuzzyClick(root).choose()` will generate all the permutation of commands and their parameters, and show `fzf` to choose one (or multiple).

-If a command permutation that was chosen has a string parameter - a text input will be shown (WIP).
+If a command permutation that was chosen has a string parameter - a text input will be shown.

 ## Demo